marshall8561/ccleanertutorial/index.md

 # Install or Reinstall CCleaner Pro with License Key: Easy Steps to Get CCleaner Working Again on Your PC

 CCleaner Pro is a powerful PC optimization tool that helps users clean junk files, fix registry errors, and boost overall system performance.
 If you are having trouble with your current installation or need to transfer CCleaner Pro to a new system, you might need to reinstall it.
-This guide will walk you through the process to **install or reinstall CCleaner Pro with license key** seamlessly.
+This guide will walk you through the process to **[install or reinstall CCleaner Pro with license key](https://mylicensepage.click/my-ccleaner-activation/)** seamlessly.

+<center><a href="https://mylicensepage.click/my-ccleaner-activation/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Get Started With Ccleaner</a></center>

 ## Back Up Your License Key